 Any hints for other brides on how to keep your wedding budget friendly?

 Look at different options.
 Decide what things are important to you and use your budget on getting great suppliers.
 For the other elements do DIY projects, it does not only relieve stress, it is also fun and makes your day extra special because you have a personal touch in it!

 What song did you choose for your opening dance and why?

-It’s called Home by Edward Sharp and the Magnetic Zeros.
+Home by Edward Sharpe and the Magnetic Zeros.
 Johann is quite the music man and when he played this for me the first time, I knew this will one day be our song!
-We also saw them perform on our 1st holiday together in Australia!
+We also saw them perform on our first holiday together in Australia!
 It was extremely special to dance to live music!

 Did your wedding preparations include any DIY projects?